Jerry Mertens: Early life

 Mertens, a high-school standout at Racine Saint Catherine's, graduated from Drake University in 1958, and received the Holmes Cowper Trophy, which is given to the graduating letter-winner who has the highest grade-point average.
-He graduated from Drake with a Bachelor of Science degree in Education in 1958.
+He graduated from Drake with a Bachelor of Science degree in education in 1958.

 Mertens was blessed with quick reflexes and excellent speed, having been clocked at 9.8 seconds in the 100-yard dash during his time at Drake.

 Professional career

-In the 1958 NFL draft he was selected in the 20th round as the 239th pick by the San Francisco 49ers.
+In the 1958 NFL draft he was selected in the 20th round as the 239th overall pick by the San Francisco 49ers.
 In the 1958 season that followed, Mertens started all 12 games for the Niners at left cornerback, grabbing two interceptions and recording one fumble recovery.
 He was named to the 1958 Pro Bowl following the season and was part of the Western Conference's 26–7 victory over the Eastern Conference in that contest.

 Mertens started at left cornerback in 60 of the 64 games played by the 49ers during his first five years in the league.
 The 49ers, noting his tackling ability, had converted Mertens from left cornerback to strong safety during training camp.
 "I've never played safety before," Mertens told a bay area sports page editor, "but I like it — and I think I'm getting the hang of it."
 He remained one of the fastest players on the squad, clocked in pre-season running a 40-yard dash in full game gear in 4.9 seconds — tied for third best on the team.

 Mertens had high expectations for the 49ers squad in 1963, noting that "We're going to be a lot stronger than anyone thinks.
 For one thing, we have better spirit, and that will make for a better performance.
 More important, we're deeper.
 Injuries killed us last season — we can stand a few injuries this season without being hurt too much."

 Unfortunately for Mertens, it would be his turn to suffer the brutal wrath of the football gods when he suffered a serious knee injury in the last preseason game of the year against the Los Angeles Rams.
 The injury, initially misdiagnosed as a left knee sprain, caused Mertens to miss the entire 1963 campaign.

 Although the torn ligaments in his knee were surgically repaired and he was able to rehabilitate his injury and come back in 1964, he was not the same player and saw himself limited to reserve duty for all 14 games that year.